adr/adr-manager/docs/evaluation/user-study/case-descriptions/case-description-08.md

 **How efficiently usable was the user interface for you?**

-* Not really efficient, the participant will prefer to write pure Markdown with Emacs.
+* Not really efficient, the participant will prefer to write raw Markdown with Emacs.

 **Which mode would you use most often?**